14 Things You Need for College if You Rent an Old House or Apartment

 If previous tenants painted the walls of your house or apartment garish colors or if no one has painted since cranberry red was popular, your landlord might agree to let you paint.
 And if they won’t let you paint common areas, perhaps they’ll at least agree to let you paint your bedroom walls.
 Also, if your landlord won’t supply the painting equipment you can pick up what you need, and if you take care of it, you’ll won’t have that expense the next time you need to paint.

 Always keep a first aid kit on hand for emergencies.
 Aspirin, ibuprofen, bandages, antiseptic wipes, gauze, tweezers, scissors and tape are bare minimums.
 A couple chemical heating pads and ice packs are also highly recommended.

 If you live in an older building, duct tape and rubber bands are essential.
 And these two fixer-upper mainstays can help hold together almost anything that’s cracked, split or broken.

 Whenever you need to tap or pound something that you really don’t want to damage, use a rubber mallet instead of a hammer.
+It’s one of the must have tools for home.
 And in a pinch, you can take a rubber foot (used on chair legs to protect the floor) and slip it on a hammer and use it as a mallet.